-- 1. Packets are passed to the distributor component by having the distributor lcore thread call the "rte\distributor\process()" API - 2.
+- 1. Packets are passed to the distributor component by having the distributor lcore thread call the "rte distributor process()" API - 2.
 The worker lcores all share a single cache line with the distributor core in order to pass messages and packets to and from the worker.
 The process API call will poll all the worker cache lines to see what workers are requesting packets. - 3.
 As workers request packets, the distributor takes packets from the set of packets passed in and distributes them to the workers.
 As it does so, it examines the "tag" stored in the RSS hash field in the mbuf for each packet and records what tags are being processed by each worker. - 4.
 If the next packet in the input set has a tag which is already being processed by a worker, then that packet will be queued up for processing by that worker and given to it in preference to other packets when that work next makes a request for work.
-This ensures that no two packets with the same tag are processed in parallel, and that all packets with the same tag are processed in parallel, and that all packets with the same tag are processed in parallel. - 5.
+This ensures that no two packets with the same tag are processed in parallel, and that all packets with the same tag are processed in input order. - 5.
 Once all input packets passed to the process API have either been distributed to workers or been queued up for a worker which is processing a given tag, then the process API returns to the caller.

-Other functions which are available to the distributor lcore are:
+Other functions which are available to the distributor loore are:

 - rte\distributor\returned\pkts()

-- rte\distributor\flush()
+- rte distributor flush()

-- rte\distributor\clear\returns()
+- rte distributor clear returns()